A Quantum Non-Gaussianity Criterion Based on Photon Correlations $g^{(2)}$ and $g^{(3)}$

-\subsection{Criterion based on $g^{(2)}$ and the mean photon number $\langle a^\dagger a \rangle$}
+\section{Criterion based on $g^{(2)}$ and the mean photon number $\langle a^\dagger a \rangle$}

-During the derivation of the non-Gaussianity criterion based on the second and third-order correlation functions $g^{(2)}$ and $g^{(3)}$, we additionally found a criterion based on the mean photon number $\langle a^\dagger a \rangle = G^{(1)}$ and $g^{(2)}$.
-The same criterion has also been independently derived in Ref.~\cite{kalash_certifying_2025, racz_witnessing_2025}.
+During the derivation of the QNG criterion based on the second and third-order correlation functions $g^{(2)}$ and $g^{(3)}$, we additionally found a criterion based on the mean photon number $\langle a^\dagger a \rangle = G^{(1)}$ and $g^{(2)}$.
+The same criterion has also been independently derived in Refs.~\cite{kalash_certifying_2025, racz_witnessing_2025}.
 The photon number detection is, however, not resistant to losses.
-This means, to certify the non-Gaussianity with this criterion requires high detection efficiency.
+This means, certifying the QNG with this criterion requires high detection efficiency.
 If the mean photon number and $g^{(2)}$ are measured for sources with high efficiency, the procedures typically employed for measuring these quantities in the low efficiency regime are not necessarily applicable, and photon number resolving detectors should preferably be used.
-For $p_i$ being the probability to have a Fock state $| i \rangle$, a photon number resolving detector measures the probability $\langle a^\dagger a \rangle_{\mathrm{PNR}} = \sum_i i p_i$, whereas a non-photon number resolving detector measures the probability $\langle a^\dagger a \rangle_{\mathrm{NPNR}} = \sum_i p_i$.
+For $p_i$ being the probability to have a Fock state $| i \rangle$, a photon number resolving detector measures the quantity $\langle a^\dagger a \rangle_{\mathrm{PNR}} = \sum_i i p_i$, whereas a non-photon number resolving detector measures the probability $\langle a^\dagger a \rangle_{\mathrm{NPNR}} = \sum_i p_i$.
 These quantities are not the same unless we are dominated by the single photon probability $p_1$, which happens automatically for low efficiency sources, but may not be the case for sources with high efficiency.
 Hence, one needs to be careful that the measured quantity corresponds to the one entering the criterion.